+91 9999466225 info@anujjindal.in

 • Casual Leave (CL)

-• This leave is meant for short-term personal reasons or unforeseen circumstances which can be taken with an approval in advance.
+• Officers can take this leave for short-term personal reasons or unforeseen circumstances with prior approval.

 • Earned Leave (EL) / Privilege Leave (PL)

-• You get 2.5 days of paid leave for every month you work, and you can save up to 300 days of this leave during your service period.
+• Every month, you are entitled to 2.5 days of paid leave during your service period.
+Also, you can save up to 300 days of this leave during the service period.

 • Half Pay Leave (HPL)

-• A total of 20 days annual half pay leave is given to officers, 10 days leave is given on January 1st which can be used anytime till 30th June and other 10 days leave is given on July 1st which can be used till 31st December of each year.
+• Officers are given a total of 20 days of yearly half-pay leave, of which 10 days of leave are given on January 1st and can be used at any time until June 30th.
+The remaining 10 days are given on July 1st and can be used until December 31st of each year.

 • Commuted Leave

-• Commuted Leave is usually given in place of Half Pay Leave, mainly for medical reasons.
-For every 1 day of Commuted Leave you take, there is a deduction of 2 days from Half Pay Leave.
+• Commuted Leave is generally provided in place of Half Pay Leave, mostly for medical reasons.
+There is a deduction of 2 days from Half Pay Leave for every 1 day of Commuted Leave you take.

-• It can also be used for higher studies or training days (only if it’s approved) with a limit of 90 days during your entire service.
+• You can also use it for higher studies or training days (only with prior approval) with a limit of 90 days during your entire service.

 • Maternity Leave

-• Female officers are eligible for 180 days of paid maternity leave for pregnancy and childbirth.
+• For pregnancy and childbirth, female officers are entitled to 180 days of paid maternity leave.

 • Paternity Leave

-• Male officers are granted 15 days of paternity leave during their wife’s confinement or when he is adopting a child who’s below one year of age.
+• There is 15 days of paternity leave for male officers during their wife’s confinement or when he is adopting a child who’s below one year of age.

-• This leave must be availed within six months of the date of birth or adoption.
+• You must avail this leave within six months of the date of birth or adoption.

 • Study Leave

-• This leave is available for up to 24 months (36 months in certain cases) and needs approval.
-The officer must have completed at least 5 years of service to be eligible.
+• This leave requires approval and is available for a maximum of 24 months (36 months in some circumstances).
+To be eligible, the officer must have served for at least five years.

 • Extraordinary Leave (EOL)

-• This leave is unpaid and generally allowed only in exceptional situations.
+• However, this is an unpaid leave and only allowed in exceptional situations.

-RBI Grade B Officers have a clear leave structure that’s designed to provide flexibility.
-Understanding these leave types helps officers plan better and maintain a healthy work-life balance throughout their career.
+RBI Grade B Officers have a well-organized leave policy that’s meant to provide flexibility.
+Having a clear understanding of these leave types can help you plan better and maintain a healthy work-life balance throughout your career.

 RBI Grade B Post-Retirement Benefits